ACURO Submission FAQs

 - What types of adverse events need to be reported to ACURO?

-All significant deficiencies, noncompliance with applicable DoD regulations, reports of adverse events, suspension of activities by the IACUC, or reports of adverse events that affect DoD-supported RDT&E or training must be reported to ACURO within 5 business days.
+All significant deficiencies, noncompliance with applicable DoW regulations, suspension of activities by the IACUC, or reports of adverse events that affect DoW-supported RDT&E or training must be reported to ACURO within 5 business days.
 Additionally, reporting is required for changes in AAALAC accreditation status or notifications that the institution is under investigation by the USDA.
-ACURO also requires prompt notification of protocol suspensions, research misconduct, or FOIA requests impacting DoD-funded protocols.
-Refer to ACURO Reporting Guidance for additional details on reporting requirements.
+ACURO also requires prompt notification of protocol suspensions, research misconduct, or FOIA requests impacting DoW-funded protocols.
+Refer to ACURO Reporting Policy for additional details on reporting requirements.

 - Who is responsible for making an adverse event report to ACURO when the performance site is not the primary awardee?